C Basics Question Bank for C-CAT

 Show Answer & Explanation

-Correct Answer: A — 1 byte
+Correct Answer: D - 1 byte

 char always occupies 1 byte in C.